Texas A&M University: College Station campus

 A view of the main campus, looking north from Kyle Field.
 At the center is the Academic Building with its copper dome.

 Texas A&M's College Station campus spans 5200 acre and Research Park covers an additional 350 acre.
 The university is part of the Bryan-College Station metropolitan area of Brazos County, which is located in the Brazos Valley (Southeast Central Texas) region, an area often referred to as "Aggieland".
 Brazos Valley is centrally located within 200 mi of three of the ten largest cities in the U.S. and 75% of the population of Texas and Louisiana—approximately 13 million people.
 The area's major roadway is State Highway 6, and several smaller state highways and Farm to Market Roads connect the area to larger highways such as Interstate 45.

 The College Station campus is bisected by a railroad track operated by Union Pacific.
 The area east of the tracks, known as main campus, includes buildings for the colleges of engineering, architecture, geosciences, science, education, and liberal arts.
 Dormitories, the main dining centers, and many campus support facilities are also on the main campus.
-Notable buildings on main campus include Kyle Field, Sterling C. Evans Library, the Academic Building, Harrington Hall, the Memorial Student Center, the Administration Building, Rudder Tower, Albritton Bell Tower, and the Bonfire Memorial.
+Notable buildings on the main campus include Kyle Field, Sterling C. Evans Library, the Academic Building, Harrington Hall, the Memorial Student Center, the Administration Building, Rudder Tower, Albritton Bell Tower, and the Bonfire Memorial.
 To the west of the railroad tracks lies West Campus, which includes most of the sports facilities, the business school, agricultural programs, life sciences, the veterinary college, the political science and economics school, George Bush School of Government & Public Service, George Bush Presidential Library, and two schools within the Texas A&M Health Science Center.